bound+reserved ports can be leaked (when NFS client reboots too quickly)

 We traced this down to leaked entries in connection manager list maintained in clnt_cots.c (struct cm_xprt *cm_hd).

 1. Linux DEBIAN7.4 client acquires and releases lock on file on server (via NFS).

 2. reboot Linux client (but do so before MIR_CLNT_IDLE_TIMEOUT interval fires on server side).

 3. when Linux client comes back up, repeat step 1.

 At this point, a cm_entry with only the ORDREL flag set in x_state_flags will remain in the cm_entry linked list (cm_hd).

 It appears that without at least a DEAD flag set in x_state_flags, this cm_entry will remain bound to the port...and will never be garbage collected.

 We found two locations to add "cm_entry->x_dead = TRUE;" in clnt_cots.c which allowed these entries to be cleaned up and bound/reserved ports released.

 (This was discovered about 3 years ago.
 In a recent discussion on illumos-zfs, this issue appears to have bitten again so we'd like to offer a fix )

-Updated by Marcel Telka over 2 years ago
+Updated by Marcel Telka almost 3 years ago